 Nigel Dawes took a puck to the chin early in the third period and headed to the locker room.
 Even money says he’s back before the period is over.
 In the meantime, Ryan Hollweg has taken his place at left wing.

 …the score remains Rangers 3, Devils 1.
-Not a bad showing given the Rangers line-up is comprised almost entirely of prospects while the Devils—from Brodeur to Scott Gomez to Jamie Langenbrunner—clearly have more established players.
-If there’s a reason the Rangers have looked better at even strength than on the… Read More →
+Not a bad showing given the Rangers line-up is comprised almost entirely of prospects while the Devils — from Brodeur to Scott Gomez to Jamie Langenbrunner — clearly have more established players.
+If there’s a reason the Rangers have looked better at even… Read More →

-Rangers 3, Devils 1 A couple of quick observations after a fairly eventful first period: —If the Rangers sought an upgrade when they traded Dominic Moore for Adam Hall, they might have been on to something.
-I know, I know, it’s the first period of the first exhibition game.
-But… Read More →
+Rangers 3, Devils 1 A couple of quick observations after a fairly eventful first period: — If the Rangers sought an upgrade when they traded Dominic Moore for Adam Hall, they might have been on to something.
+I know, I know, it’s the first period of the first exhibition game….
+Read More →

 Man, that was fast… First Adam Hall beat Brodeur to make it 2-0, then Brandon Dubinsky snapped one low between Brodeur’s legs seconds later to make it 3-0 (Hall’s goal was unassisted.
 Nigel Dawes and Jason Ward each assisted on the Dubinsky goal).
 Did I mention that it was Martin… Read More →